IBM/tape-archive-api/readme.md

 # Tape archive REST API
+The Tape archive REST API facilitates controlling migration and recalls of files managed by IBM Spectrum Archive Enterprise Edition version 1.3.0.3 and above.
+It also allows to obtain component status for IBM Spectrum Archive system.
+The Tape archive REST API is a REST API that provides http calls to manage files and obtain status information.

+## Introduction
 Using tapes in tiered storage file system that are space managed bears some risk.
 Especially if users can access the file system and cause transparent recalls.
 Transparent recalls tend to be slow and sometimes they impact file system operations.
-Therefore it is recommended to disallow transparent recalls for users and instead use customized retrieval processes that perform tape optimized recalls instead.
+Therefore it is recommended to disallow transparent recalls for users and instead use tape optimized recalls.
+This requires to customize the retrieval process for the end user.

-The Tape archive REST API provides functions to migrate and recall files in a tape optimized manner, in combination with IBM Spectrum Archive Enterprise Edition.
+The Tape archive REST API provides functions to migrate and recall files in a tape optimized manner, in combination with IBM Spectrum Archive Enterprise Edition version 1.3.0.3 and above.
 With tape optimized operations multiple files are sorted by their tape ID and position on tape and are copied all together.
 This significantly lowers number of tape mounts, optimized tape motion and reduces the time required to complete the recall operation.

 The efficient use of the Tape Archive REST API requires to prevent transparent recalls.
 This allow the user to see all archived files in the tiered storage file system, but prevents access to migrated files.
 The user rather uses the Tape archive REST API to order the tape optimized recall.
 Preventing transparent recalls can be achieved by setting special file permissions of migrated files.

-## Introduction
-The Tape archive REST API facilitates controlling migration and recalls of files managed by IBM Spectrum Archive Enterprise Edition.
-It also allows to obtain component status for IBM Spectrum Archive system.
-The Tape archive REST API is a REST API that provides http calls to manage files and obtain status information.
+For more information about the challenges and best practices with tapes in tiered storage file systems, please read this [blog article](http://not-yet-published/)

 ### Tape archive REST API calls